dpoulopoulos/virtml/docs/source/gpu-passthrough.md

 ### What you'll need

+To complete this step, you will need:

 * A dedicated GPU that is not being used by the host.

 ### Procedure

+Follow the steps below to bind the GPU to the VFIO driver and prevent the Linux Kernel from loading the NVIDIA driver during boot.

+1. Change to root user:

+    ```console
+    user:~/virtml$ sudo su -
+    root:~#
+    ```

 1. Get the PCIe ID of the GPU: